Only Issue 2 is left

 Issue 4 : Here, the team at Knit Wit celebrate all things fiberous en plein air.
 Coverstar, Maura Ambrose, grows or forages all the dyes with which she creates fabric from hand-stitched quilts.
 Meanwhile, in the very southern tip of India, Industry of All Nations gets a lesson in ancient resist-dyeing techniques using humble nails and wax.
 In Australia, twin sisters (and stitchers) Maricor/Maricar create vibrant embroidery, always with a playful wink.
 In the well, Hilary Walsh takes her new line Doen out for a spin with some friendly alpacas in California.
 All in all, an issue worthy of your beach bag, your knapsack or anywhere the summer might take you.

-Knit Wit is a biannual, print-only magazine about fiber art, textiles and the people who put it all together.
+Knit Wit is now digital.
+Only a few of the biannual, print versions of the magazine are available.
 Editor Zinzi Edmundson and Art Director Gigi Jack constructed a place where readers can dive into the dynamic and rich world of contemporary fiber and textiles; for enthusiasts, masters or newcomers.